Next Generation Scholarship

 Mary Irene Liechty Smucker Next Generation Scholarship

 The Next Generation Scholarship is intended to encourage and support outstanding Mennonite students with gifts in church leadership.
-Each year this scholarship provides a full-tuition grant and $4,000 for living expenses to a new student beginning the Master of Divinity program.
+Each year this scholarship provides a full-tuition grant and $4,000 for living expenses to a student beginning the Master of Divinity program on campus.
 The recipient may receive this scholarship for three years by meeting certain conditions.
 Recipients must live in campus housing to receive the $4,000 stipend.
 Applicants must be from the U.S. or Canada and be a member in good standing of a congregation that is affiliated with Mennonite World Conference; preference is given to members of Mennonite Church USA or Mennonite Church Canada.
 Application deadline: March 1.